 The overall picture

-Car insurance prices have increased by +2% (+£14) over the past 12 months – the steepest price drop in almost six years.
+Car insurance prices have decreased by -1% (-£12) over the past 12 months – the steepest price drop in almost six years.
 That’s according to the latest Confused.com car insurance price index powered by Willis Towers Watson.
-This means motorists can now expect to pay £774 for a typical comprehensive car insurance policy.
+This means motorists can now expect to pay £762 for a typical comprehensive car insurance policy.
 However, 55% of drivers said their renewal price went up in the last three months.

 Comprehensive car insurance price index

 Q2 2016 - Q1 2021 - Average price per quarter